Engineering Services

 Not all fire hazards can be effectively addressed with water-based sprinkler systems.
 EBS Engineering PC designs a range of special suppression systems for applications where water would be ineffective, damaging, or inappropriate.

 Clean Agent Systems: For the protection of sensitive electronic equipment, data centers, server rooms, telecommunications facilities, and other spaces where water damage would be catastrophic, we design clean agent fire suppression systems using agents such as FM-200 (HFC-227ea), Novec 1230, and inert gas blends (IG-541, IG-55).
 These agents extinguish fires without leaving residue and are safe for use in occupied spaces at design concentrations.
-Our clean agent designs include proper room integrity testing, agent quantity calculations, discharge nozzle placement, detection and control panel design, and abort switch provisions.
+Our clean agent designs address room integrity requirements, agent quantity calculations, discharge nozzle placement, detection and control panel design, and abort switch provisions.

 Foam Suppression Systems: For flammable liquid hazards such as fuel storage areas, loading docks, and industrial processes involving combustible liquids, we design foam suppression systems that blanket the liquid surface to prevent vapor release and extinguish the fire.
 We select the appropriate foam concentrate type (AFFF, AR-AFFF, or fluorine-free foam) based on the specific hazard and environmental considerations.